Kiryat Shmona: Sports

-While Kiryat Shmona is one of the smaller cities in Israel, the local football club, Hapoel Ironi Kiryat Shmona is a top flight.
-It was formed formed by a merger of Hapoel Kiryat Shmona and Maccabi Kiryat Shmona in 2000, the club won promotion to the top division for the first time at the end of the 2006–07 season, and won the Israeli Premier League Championship in 2011–2012.
+While Kiryat Shmona is one of the smaller cities in Israel, the local football club, Hapoel Ironi Kiryat Shmona is top flight.
+It was formed formed by a merger of Hapoel Kiryat Shmona and Maccabi Kiryat Shmona in 2000.
+The club was promoted to the top division for the first time at the end of the 2006–07 season, and won the Israeli Premier League Championship in 2011–2012.

 The town is home to one of the 14 Israel Tennis Centers (ITC).
 These Centers throughout Israel teach children life skills through tennis.
 The Centers are primarily funded through donations.
 The Israel Children's Centers in the United States, and the Canada Israel Children's Centres are largely responsible for the funding of the Tennis Centers, which strive to never turn a child away due to financial need.